 - Serve a simple breakfast four mornings a week.

-- Offer clothing vouchers, assistance with prescriptions, drop-in space for telephone and bathroom, provide referrals and resources to community services agencies.
+- Offer clothing vouchers, drop-in space for telephone and bathroom, provide referrals and resources to community services agencies.

 - Build relationships with neighboring agencies, work together to build community in the Troost Corridor.